islamCodehood/Study-Notes/JS/Object Iteration.md

 ### Iterable Protocol

 - **Definition**: define and customize the iteration behavior of objects (which are not iterables).
-This means that now we the flexibility of defining and customizing this iteration behavior for objects.
+This means that now we have the flexibility of defining and customizing this iteration behavior for objects.
 - Using `[Symbol.iterator]()`